Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 7. The Disruption Timeline: Living Through the Build

-Cost isn’t just financial; it’s emotional.
-Living on a building site is stressful.
-Here is the reality of the timeline.
+Cost isn’t just financial; it’s deeply emotional.
+Living on a dusty building site with strangers in your home is stressful.
+Here is the honest reality of the timeline.

-- Traditional Extension: Expect 12-16 weeks of disruption.
-Week 1-4 is mud and foundations.
-Week 5-8 is bricklaying (weather dependent).
-Week 9-16 is roofing, plastering, drying, and fitting out.
-You will likely lose use of your garden and maybe your kitchen for months.
+- Traditional Extension: Expect a minimum of 12-16 weeks of heavy disruption.
+Weeks 1-4 are purely mud and foundations.
+Weeks 5-8 are bricklaying (highly weather dependent).
+Weeks 9-16 are roofing, plastering, drying, and fitting out.
+You will likely lose all use of your garden and your kitchen for months.

-- Hybrid / hup!: Expect 4-5 weeks total on site.
-The walls arrive pre-built.
-The roof lifts on in one day.
-Plastering is minimal because the walls are flat and dry.
+- Hybrid / hup!
+System: Expect just 4-5 weeks total on site.
+The engineered walls arrive pre-built.
+The roof literally lifts on in one day.
+Plastering is minimal because the internal walls are flat and dry.
 You get your life back months sooner.

 8. Frequently Asked Questions

 Yes.
-This is a “Refurbishment.”
-We remove the old glass/plastic roof and install a lightweight solid roof.
-It instantly transforms the room into a usable year-round space for a fraction of the cost of an extension.
+This is called a “Refurbishment.”
+We physically remove the old, thermally inefficient glass or plastic roof and install a highly insulated, lightweight solid tiled roof.
+It instantly transforms the freezing room into a usable year-round space for a fraction of the cost of an extension.

-Often warmer.
-The hup! wall system is incredibly thermally efficient (U-value 0.17).
-Because it doesn’t have “cold bridges” (like mortar joints in brickwork), it retains heat exceptionally well, often exceeding current Building Regulations.
+Often it is actually warmer.
+The modern hup! wall system is incredibly thermally efficient (boasting a U-value of 0.17).
+Because it is built as a single engineered panel, it doesn’t have “cold bridges” (like the mortar joints in traditional brickwork), meaning it retains heat exceptionally well, often exceeding current Building Regulations.

-A full extension or high-quality Hybrid room typically adds 10-15% to the value of your home, often covering its own cost.
-A standard glass conservatory adds around 5-7%, but only if it is in good condition and usable.
+A full brick extension or a high-quality, regulation-compliant Hybrid room typically adds 10-15% to the value of your home, often completely covering its own build cost.
+A standard glass conservatory separated by exterior doors adds around 5-7%, but only if it is in very good condition and highly usable.